sequelize/sequelize/docs/usage.md

     logging: console.log,

     // If plain is true, then sequelize will only return the first
     // record of the result set.
-In case of false it will all records.
+In case of false it will return all records.
     plain: false,

     // Set this to true if you don't have a model definition for your query.